Wabinab/Xenoblade-Chronicles-3-The-Book/src/19_riku_manana.md

 ---

-===

-As they entered a cave with some grass growing in a semicircle on the dry soil, Mio looked beyond the distance, some reddish ore-like structure revealed itself.
-Spiderwebs blocked their way in between them and the ore.
+As they entered a cave with some grass growing in a semicircle on the dry soil, Mio looked to her right.
+Some reddish ore revealed itself in open space.
+Spiderwebs seemingly blocked the way between them and the ore.
 "Huh?
 Hey isn't that...?"

-They were actually stepping on spiderwebs, those behind and beside Mio.
+Spiderwebs grew also on the group, and some of them stood on it{{footnote: Without getting stuck on it, to one's amazement.}}.
 "Ohoho!
-Now that what Riku call a gemstone!"{{footnote: Manana is now back online!}}
+Now _that_ what Riku call a gemstone!"{{footnote: Manana is now back online!}}

 "Manana will bring back!"
-She dashed into the distance as she finished her sentence.
+She immediately dashed towards the stone.

 "Gemstone need careful handling.
 Riku will also go."
-She dashed and followed Manana in the direction towards the spider webs.
-The group strodded slowly behind them.
-Noah meticulously looked up, alarmed and shouted, "Wait!
+He dashed after Manana after explaining his excitement away with reasoning.
+The group strodded slowly behind them, as Noah casually looked upwards, immediately alarmed and shouted, "Wait!
 Riku!
 Manana!"

 Too late.
 They already arrived at the reddish ore.
-As they heard Noah, they turned and saw a spider with buff muscles on its cursive legs, two pair of fangs that feeds into its bat-like fae and mouth, with two bat-like ears that had lime-green liquid flowing through stretching from where the "ears" are supposingly located, and patches of glowing turquoise on its abdomen.
+As they heard him, they turned and saw a spider with buff muscles on its cursive legs, two pair of fangs that in front of a face that looked like a bat, and two bat-like ears that had lime-green liquid flowing in its veins, stretching from where the "ears" of the bat's face, and patches of glowing turquoise on its abdomen.
 The spider approached Riku and Manana.

 Manana: "Meh-meh-meh?!"

 Riku: "This blight on personal record..."

 Lanz shouted to them, "Wait there, we're coming!"
-Yet, smaller arachnids appeared behind the giant spider that block the group's way from disturbing their "mother" about to devour Riku and Manana.
+Yet, smaller arachnids appeared behind the giant spider, facing the group and preventing them from disturbing their "mother" about to enjoy her feast.

 Taion: "No good, they're coming this way too!"